keeeal/keeeal.github.io/about.md

 2. "3D modelling of EBRT radiation dose in heterogeneous media using artificial neural networks", Engineering and Physical Sciences in Medicine, 2017.
 3. "Keynote: The art of becoming a researcher in science", Australasian Conference of Undergraduate Research, 2017.
 4. "3D modelling of radiation dose in inhomogeneous media using artificial neural networks", Australasian Conference of Undergraduate Research, 2016.
-5. "Machine learning for external beam radiotherapy", Beacon Conference for Undergraduate Research, 2016. *Winner of Best Abstract*
+5. "Machine learning for external beam radiotherapy", Beacon Conference for Undergraduate Research, 2016.
+Winner of Best Abstract.

 ## Work